radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ### Authentication

 A tenant administrator configures the authentication methods they want to support for their portal in the Authentication section.
 There are five types of authentication systems available and one or more can be activated.
-For more details on how to configure each identity provider, please refer the [Identity Providers section](../configuration/identity-providers.html).
+For more details on how to configure each identity provider, please refer the [Identity Providers section](03-configuration#identity-providers).

 ### Applications

 ### Configured

-For more details on each application, please refer to the [Applications guide](../configuration/applications.html).
+For more details on each application, please refer to the [Applications guide](03-configuration#applications).
 You can use the "Gallery" to choose what application you want to configure using a template.
-If your system administrator has provided you with an application packages (.zip file), you can click the button "Upload the custom package from Radiant Logic" and select the file you have.
+If your system administrator has provided you with an application packages (.zip file), you can click **Upload the custom package from Radiant Logic** and select the file you have.

 ![](media/apps-upload.png)